 The pieces fit together like this:

-• Kubernetes does scheduling, secrets, RBAC, and pod lifecycle.
-We dont run agent processes, we let the cluster do it.
+- Kubernetes does scheduling, secrets, RBAC, and pod lifecycle for us.
+We dont run agent processes ourselves, we let the cluster do it.

-• The Kubernetes plugin pod template turns the agent definition into versioned YAML in Git.
+aws/configgives us AWS auth that is both keyless and cross-account. - The pod template in Git versions the agent definition.
 Changing a tool version is a pull request.

-• Job DSL turns the Jenkins UI into a Git repository.
-Creating a job is also a pull request.
+- Job DSL turns the Jenkins job list into a Git repository.
+Creating a job is a pull request.

 The result is a Jenkins that scales out elastically, holds no state outside $JENKINS_HOME, and has basically nothing configured by hand.
 The whole setup is reproducible from a fresh EKS cluster in about a day.